CUNY-CL/winter-camp/README.md

     observations."
 What are the states of that HMM?
 What are the observations?
     What are the transition probabilities?
 7. The researchers use a trigram model to predict case.
-How might the results have been different if they used a bigram or 4-gram model?
+How might the results have been different if they used a bigram or four-gram model?
 8.  §2.3 discusses two possible approaches for dealing with unknown words.
 What are they?
 What are the advantages and disadvantages of each one?
 9. For mixed-case tokens, there is no clear rule on which letters in the word